Conservation Commission — April 28, 2026

 Topics discussed

-A proposal to remove an existing pool within a 25-foot buffer zone and add a house addition, focusing on erosion control during pool excavation.
+A project to remove an existing pool within a 25-foot buffer zone, replace it with dirt/lawn, and add a house addition.

 Controversy & dissent